zackbradys/zackbradys/README.md

-- 👋 Hey friend, I’m @zackbradys aka Zack Brady.
+- 👋 Hey friend, I’m @zackbradys also known as Zack Brady.
-- 👀 I’m interested in ... coming soon!
-- 🌱 I’m currently learning ... coming soon!
-- 💞️ I’m looking to collaborate on ... coming soon!

 - 📫 Reach me by messaging me on twitter [(@zackbradys)](https://twitter.com/zackbradys) or by sending me an email at [zack@zackbrady.com](mailto:zack@zackbrady.com)!

 <!---